Skip to content

 New fields added after sample design

-If new fields fall within an existing stratum, GAM predictions apply.
+If new fields fall within an existing stratum, Soil Model predictions apply.
 If in a new or unseen stratum, SoilsGrid may be used as fallback.

 Fields spanning multiple strata